Q: I found this (image, song, text) I'd like to use on the Internet. It's freely available there, does it mean it's in the public domain?

 A: You will either need to use a different work that allows commercial uses or ask the author for permission to use the work in a commercial manner.

-* Michael C. Donaldson further discusses these potential problem areas in his 2008 publication, Clearance and Copyright: Everything You Need to Know for Film and Television (Los Angeles: Silman-James Press [call number: 346.730482 D6767c 2008]).
+* Michael C. Donaldson and Lisa A. Callif further discuss these potential problem areas in their publication, Clearance and Copyright: Everything You Need to Know for Film and Television (Los Angeles: Silman-James Press [call number: Jameson Law Library KF3070 .D66 2014).
 Although this book is geared towards the film and television industry, his descriptions could apply to uses for many kinds of projects.